pnevmat/buffer-string-decoder/README.md

 ];
 ```

-## And more complicated arrays of objects like theese:
+## And more complicated arrays of objects like theese in all variations:

 ```image
 const array = [